gr4vy/gr4vy-openapi/README.md

 # Changelog

-See https://github.com/gr4vy/gr4vy-openapi/commits/main/ for the full changelog.
+See [the commit history](https://github.com/gr4vy/gr4vy-openapi/commits/main/openapi.json) for the full changes to our API.

 ## Usage & License